Parthipan868/Advanced-TIC-TAC-TOE/README.md

 Contributing:

 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+->Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).
+->Create a new branch (git checkout -b feature/your-feature).

-Make your changes and commit (git commit -m "Add your feature").
+->Make your changes and commit (git commit -m "Add your feature").

-Push to the branch (git push origin feature/your-feature).
+->Push to the branch (git push origin feature/your-feature).

-Open a Pull Request.
+->Open a Pull Request.

-Contact
+Contact:
 For questions or feedback, feel free to open an issue on GitHub or contact 'arunparthi8686@gmail.com'.